ximosa/Api-blogger-/README.md

 # Hi there 👋, I'm Nadeesha

 I'm a University student who willing to get a BEng Software Engineering Degree from Sri Lanka.
-I'm passionate about frontend development and have experience in CSS and HTML.
+I'm passionate about frontend development.

 !Profile views